gisaia/arlas_cli/docs/docs/persist.md

 +------------------+--------------------------------------------+
 ```

-Among the metadata, we can know which organisation own the dashboard and which groups can access the dashboard as readers and writers.
+In the metadata, we can find which organisation own the dashboard and which groups can access the dashboard as readers and writers.

 ## get